Pinned Dennis Forbes ·

 What an absolute disgrace.
 Canada needs to shut down the Ambassador Bridge.
 Having these foolish clowns lying endlessly about this country…it’s done.

-This is not short-term damage these foolish self-dealing imbeciles are doing.
-It is going to be a legacy.
-The US is going to come out of this criminal administration with zero friends (well, maybe El Salvador, Argetina, and the hilarious rag-tag group of pathetic despots that make up the “Board of Peace”), a spiralling economy with no one to fund the largess, and a more and more certain civil war.
+This is not short-term damage these foolish self-dealing incompetent grifters are doing.
+It is going to be a legacy that endures long after this garbage is dead.
+The US plutocracy/kleptocracy is going to come out of this criminal administration with zero friends (well, maybe El Salvador, Argentina, and the hilarious rag-tag group of pathetic despots that make up the “Board of Peace”), a spiralling economy with no one to fund the largess, and a more and more certain civil war.
 All while this admin is trying to foment separatism in Alberta…far more likely, clowns, is that Canada absorbs some of the better parts of the US after what is coming.

 Good job, chimps.
 You got your momentary big tough guy wins, while flushing the future of America down the toilet.

-Everyone can just cluck and imagine that the fetid bag of shit will just die soon enough and it will blow away and things will go back to normal, but it won’t.
+Everyone can just cluck and imagine that the fetid bag of shit will just die soon enough and it will blow over and things will go back to normal — this is literally how many Americans are treating it, like some funny troll that, you know, only has four years to cause chaos — but it won’t.
 This trash exists top to bottom in American politics, and it is not a trustworthy partner in any matter.
+How a country could elect such a depraved criminal is…good god.
+It’s a symptom of a problem much deeper than one malignant narcissist diddler creep.

 As an aside, I would be remiss to point out how hilarious it is to see the Big Diddler constantly railing about Canada making a relatively small trade deal with China.
-I understand that China has dick-slapped this foolish simpleton in the face repeatedly, and have come out of Trump’s pathetic threats looking stronger than ever, but Trump has announced a dozen or so “deals” with China so far, often just making up details for his smooth-brained base to celebrate.
-Trump is absolutely desperate for any iota of attention he can get from Xi, even if China basically shrugged and moved on, knowing America is a falling empire.
+China has dick-slapped this foolish simpleton in the face repeatedly, and have come out of Trump’s pathetic threats stronger than ever, but Trump has announced a dozen or so “deals” with China so far, often just making up details for his smooth-brained base to celebrate.
+Chairman Trump is desperate for any iota of attention he can get from Xi, even if China basically shrugged and moved on, knowing America is an empire doing a historic speed-run decline.

 Dennis Forbes ·